 After the merger of SMRT NightBus and TIBS NightRider, services NR1, NR5 and NR7 were converted to operate daily, with weeknight operations running unidirectional and terminating in the estates, using minibuses from BusPlus.
 Weeknight trips have been withdrawn due to low demand.
 The largely unsuccessful inter-town overnight routes meant that such routes are unlikely to make a comeback.

-Trans-Island Bus Services (TIBS) introduced NightRider NR1 on 10 Mar 2000, as a new initiative to cater to social and recreational needs of people in the new millennium.
+Trans-Island Bus Services (TIBS) introduced NightRider NR1 on 10 Mar 2000, as a new initiative to cater to the social and recreational needs of people in the new millennium.
 It was the first overnight bus route in Singapore, providing a transport alternative for those who stay out late and would otherwise rely on taxis as their only mode of transport home.
-NR1 operated on Fridays, Saturdays & Eves of Public Holidays from 11:30pm to 3:10am, charging a flat fare of $3.00 and operating for trial period of 3 months.
+NR1 operated on Fridays, Saturdays & Eves of Public Holidays from 11:30 pm to 3:10 am, charging a flat fare of $3.00 and operating for a trial period of 3 months.

 Another milestone for NightRider fell on 20 Oct 2000 when all NR services were converted into bidirectional operation (except NR8 which was bidirectional at introduction).
 At the same time, NR3 was extended to Choa Chu Kang North, and NR5 extended to Jurong West.

-Another NR reshuffling occurred on 19 Aug 2004 when NR1, NR5 and NR7 were merged with SN10, SN20 and SN30 to provide weeknight unidirectional service from City to estates, operated by Busplus buses.
+Another NR reshuffling occurred on 19 Aug 2004 when NR1, NR5 and NR7 were merged with SN10, SN20 and SN30 to provide weeknight unidirectional service from City to estates (Note that SN-services were an initiative previously introduced by rail operator SMRT, using subcontracted private buses).
 NR8 was shortened from Bedok – Bukit Batok to Marina Centre – Bukit Batok, with deleted sectors replaced by an amended NR7.
 The weeknight services were subsequently withdrawn on 23 May 2004, again due to low demand.

 On 29th Jan 2010, NR1 and NR6 were extended to serve Resorts World Sentosa.